AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 Target for the connectivity test
 ```

-The ping will be successful, this means that you have extended the Aviatrix MCNA to your on-prem DC, that ultimately can now be considered as just an additional VPC!
+The ping will be successful, this means that you have extended the Aviatrix CNSF to your on-prem DC, that ultimately can now be considered as just an additional VPC!

 ```{note}
 Do NOT forget to exit from the previous session used to log in to the **on-prem-partner1 router** (i.e. Lab 7)